Cosmo-Tech/run-orchestrator/docs/tutorial/plugins_and_templates.md

 The `Library` make use of the `Implicit Namespace Packages` of `python` as defined by the [PEP-420](https://peps.python.org/pep-0420/).

-To summarize, we can define `Namespaces` that will be able to be filled across multiple `Packages` and here we define the namespace `cosmotech.orchestrator_templates` to contain all future `Plugins`.
+To summarize, we can define `Namespaces` that will be able to be filled across multiple `Packages` and here we define the namespace `cosmotech.orchestrator_plugins` to contain all future `Plugins`.

 We can easily add our `Plugin` by making the `cosmotech/` folder part of the `PYTHONPATH`.